rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint3.md

 #### 1. What is the issue?
 This user story had an issue with deleting calendar events from the calendar.
 When a schedule is created it automatically creates a calendar event that shows on the calendar.

-When a schedule is deleted, the calendar event from the calendar should automatically be deleted as well.
+When a schedule is deleted, its associated calendar event from the calendar should automatically be deleted as well.
 However the calendar event persists on the calendar even after the associated schedule has been deleted.

 ###### Deleting a `Schedule` object
 ![delete schedule](sprint3pics/pic13.png)